 4.1.
 It is expected that the Primary Investigator will be actively engaged in directing the project.
 Continued use of FightMND funds during a prolonged absence of the Primary Investigator requires written agreement to continue the research under the direction of another qualified Investigator, ideally obtained prior to the absence.
-The grantee or an approved representative of the Administering/Sponsoring Institution must apply to and notify FightMND by email to Dr Davor Stanic at researchgrants@fightmnd.org.au, with an explanation of the situation, providing details of the arrangements for conducting the research during their absence (see terms and conditions 11.2).
+The grantee or an approved representative of the Administering/Sponsoring Institution must apply to and notify FightMND by email to the FightMND Cure team at researchgrants@fightmnd.org.au, with an explanation of the situation, providing details of the arrangements for conducting the research during their absence (see Terms and Conditions 11.2).